-The department has 4 experienced staff who are all committed to ensuring the best possible outcomes for our students.
+The department has 3 experienced staff (see overleaf) with a mix of human and physical geography specialisms.
+We are all committed to ensuring the best possible outcomes for our students.
 Geography is a popular subject at the school with a good uptake at both KS4 and KS5.
-With a proven track record of good results at both GCSE and A Level, we are keen to sustain the high levels of achievement across the department and look forward to welcoming a new intake of students to the department come September.
+With a proven track record of good results at both GCSE and A Level, we are keen to sustain the high levels of achievement across the department and look forward to welcoming a new intake of students come September.